 Studies suggest that plant sterols may help keep cholesterol in check by inhibiting the intestines' absorption of cholesterol.
 In doing so, plant sterols help to reduce circulating levels of cholesterol and lower your levels of LDL ("bad") cholesterol.

-Benefits of Plant Sterols on Cholesterol
+Health Benefits of Plant Sterols on Cholesterol

 A number of studies have shown that regular consumption of plant sterols can help fight high cholesterol.
 For a 2007 report published in Nutrition Reviews, for instance, researchers sized up the available research on dietary intake of plant sterols and its impact on cholesterol metabolism.
 Finding that higher intakes of plant sterols are linked to lower cholesterol levels, the report's authors concluded that dietary intake of plant sterols should be part of dietary advice to patients with high cholesterol (as well as to the general public for the prevention and management of heart disease).